mfiscus/mmdvm_hs-compiler/README.md

     ![compile](https://raw.githubusercontent.com/mfiscus/mmdvm_hs-compiler/main/images/compile.png)

-5. Once the firmware has finished compiling, the binary artifact will be extracted from the container to current working directory.
+5. Once the firmware has finished compiling, the binary artifact will be extracted from the container to the current working directory.
 The container will then be stopped and removed.

     ![done](https://raw.githubusercontent.com/mfiscus/mmdvm_hs-compiler/main/images/done.png)